niceduckdev/portfolio/src/content/posts/about-me.md

 ---

-I started tinkering with computers and games at a young age.
-I was really into [Stop motion](https://en.wikipedia.org/wiki/Stop_motion) and used my Lego and action figures to create my own "movies".
+I started tinkering with computers at a young age.
+I started out on a desktop with a Pentium 4 and 2 gigabytes of DDR2 memory.

+I was really into [Stop motion](https://en.wikipedia.org/wiki/Stop_motion) and used Lego to create my own "movies".

 ![Lego Minecraft](/images/lego-stop-motion.webp)